hkndoga/Brain_Tumor_Classification_CNN/README.md

 ----------

 Brain and spinal cord tumors are masses of abnormal cells in the brain or spinal cord that have grown out of control.
-It is very important to distinguish between benign (non-cancerous) tumors and malignant tumors (cancers).
+It is very important to distinguish between benign (non-cancerous) tumors and malignant (cancerous) tumors.
 MRI scans are considered the best way to look for tumors in these areas.

 However, brain tumor diagnosis requires manual examination of MRI images by a radiologist.